fib-international/structuralcodes/docs/theory/section_integrator.md

 \sum_{m=0}^M \sum_{n=0}^N a_{m,n} \mathcal{M}_{m,n}
 :::

-When the cross-section (i.e. the integration domain) is represented by a closed simply connected polygonal contour with $P$ vertices, the moment of area of order $m, n$ defined by {eq}`eq:marin_moment_area` can be shown to be computed by the following simple relation:
+When the cross-section (i.e. the integration domain) is represented by a closed simply connected polygonal contour with $P$ vertices, the moment of area of order $m, n$ defined by {eq}`eq:marin_moment_area` can be shown to be computed by the following relation:

 :::{math}
 :label: eq:marin_moment_area_polygon